mseelye/chipdisk-nac-vol.1/chipdisk_internals.en.rst

             .byte 5

-Once the sid is decompressed, the frequency table must be modified So it sounds the same in PAL, NTSC and Drean (PAL-N).
+Once the sid is decompressed, the frequency table must be modified so it sounds the same in PAL, NTSC and Drean (PAL-N).

 For that, you have to go to each sid and look where the table of frequencies are for each one.